Work with File Systems on Oracle Linux

 1. Enter d to delete partition 1.

-2. Enter p to print the partition table and confirm there are no partitions.
+2. Enter p to print the partition table and confirm the partitions are gone.

 3. Enter w to save the partition table and exit the fdisk utility.